milind15/elk/README.md

      ***THE ELK STACK HAS BEEN DEPLOYED SUCCESSFULLY USING DOCKER COMPOSE***

 g.i.
 This architecture can be scaled horizontally by making a 3 node swarm cluster which will provide enhanced scaling & load balancing in large data scenarios since each node will be running a single service or there will be multiple containers of every service distributed among the swarm.
      In case of 100 TB of data , Vertical scaling can be done in the swarm by adding more physical resources such as memory, storage and CPU to the existing database server for improving the performance.It results in a robust system. ii.
-In case of a dashboard vs an application that consumes this data for data mining the scaling process will remain same. iii.Such cluster can be managed by making a manager node among 3 nodes available.The docker swarm manager node uses the Raft Consensus      Algorithm to manage the swarm        state.In case of a big cluster there can be multiple swarm managers managing respective worker      nodes. iv.
+In case of a dashboard vs an application that consumes this data for data mining the scaling process will remain same. iii.Such cluster can be managed by making a manager node among 3 nodes available.The docker swarm manager node uses the "Raft Consensus Algorithm" to manage the swarm state.In case of a big cluster there can be multiple swarm managers managing respective worker nodes. iv.
 For managing container runtime security :

      1) Secure the OS and reduce attack surfaces by removing all unneeded modules and files.
 Be diligent in updating to the latest security patches.

      2) Ensure the container platform is secured.Follow docker best practice's guide.